 In the subject case, the defendant argued that the stipulated facts created a reasonable doubt as to whether the breath samples were taken too closely together to be accurate, as they only accounted for the minutes and not the seconds of each sample.
 The court rejected this argument, noting that the machine would not permit a second test to be conducted until two minutes had passed.
 Thus, the court affirmed the defendant’s conviction.

 Meet with a Capable New Jersey DWI Defense Attorney

-If you are charged with a DWI offense in New Jersey, it is in your best interest to retain an attorney to help you set forth a compelling defense.
+If you are charged with a second offense DWI offense in New Jersey, it is in your best interest to retain an attorney to help you set forth a compelling defense.
 The capable New Jersey DWI defense attorneys at The Law Offices of Jonathan F. Marshall are adept at helping criminal defendants fight for just outcomes, and we will work tirelessly to help you fight to protect your rights.
 You can contact us at 877-450-8301 or through the form online to set up a meeting.